img

 Now the Midjourney Discord server will be part of your server list.
 Although we won't create images directly on this server, it's useful to follow two channels here:

 • 📢 Announcements: stay updated with the latest features and news.
-Alternatively, you can check updates on their website: Midjourney Updates.
+Alternatively, check updates on their website: Midjourney Updates.

 Step 4.
 Subscribe